-- Be flexible in scheduling and conducting study follow-up visits. - Create a study schedule soon after enrollment so the participant understands their scheduling commitments. - Consider what additional family obligations or social responsibilities the participant may need to manage in order to participate in the clinical trial.532 - Offer choices to participant enabling control and autonomy over their schedules if data integrity is not impaired:
+- Be flexible in scheduling and conducting study follow-up visits. - Create a study schedule soon after enrollment so the participant understands their scheduling commitments.

-Provide flexible follow-up visit dates. - Provide alternative hours for clinic operations (e.g., after normal shift-work hours, weekends).
-Provide transportation and parking, or reimbursement for transport to and from clinic visits.
-Provide mobile phone / calling card / voucher for calling.
-Provide various locations for follow-up visits to maximize convenience.
-Offer virtual visits (e.g., telehealth, video conferencing).
-Utilize visiting nurses and home visits.
-Optimize local sites for routine procedures (e.g., blood draws).
-Consider particular health and mobility issues for participants such as the elderly, chronically ill, disabled, young, isolated, or otherwise dependent as they may need special considerations for transportation (e.g., handicap accessibility, elevators, etc.).
-Enable study site accessibility (provide directions to the study site, study building, and the study room that are clear and easy to follow and consider handicap accessibility). ether and which study visits can be virtual, accommodated by a visiting nurse, or local site.
-0 Give patients access to trials or trial visits in their homes or at a local clinic, health center, or office to reduce overhead costs and eliminate geographical barriers, transportation costs, and scheduling difficulties.
-533 0 Use of visiting nurses, home health aides, phlebotomists and others to enable clinical trial activities in participant's home and/or at times and convenient locations for the participants.
-0 Utilize mobile technologies, including telemedicine, mobile devices, email, internet portals, etc., and real-time data capture to allow access to or submission of information during trial conduct.
+- Consider what additional family obligations or social responsibilities the participant may need to manage in order to participate in the clinical trial.532 - Offer choices to participant enabling control and autonomy over their schedules if data integrity is not impaired: - Provide flexible follow-up visit dates. - Provide alternative hours for clinic operations (e.g., after normal shiftwork hours, weekends). - Provide transportation and parking, or reimbursement for transport to and from clinic visits. - Provide mobile phone / calling card / voucher for calling. - Provide various locations for follow-up visits to maximize convenience. - Offer virtual visits (e.g., telehealth, video conferencing). - Utilize visiting nurses and home visits. - Optimize local sites for routine procedures (e.g., blood draws). - Consider particular health and mobility issues for participants such as the elderly, chronically ill, disabled, young, isolated, or otherwise dependent as they may need special considerations for transportation (e.g., handicap accessibility, elevators, etc.). - Enable study site accessibility (provide directions to the study site, study building, and the study room that are clear and easy to follow, and consider handicap accessibility). - Determine whether and which study visits can be virtual, accommodated by a visiting nurse, or performed at a local site. - Give patients access to trials or trial visits in their homes or at a local clinic, health center, or office to reduce overhead costs and eliminate geographical barriers, transportation costs, and scheduling difficulties.533